DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 A [CivicEngine Voter Widget](https://developers.civicengine.com/docs/widget/) can be embedded in the footer of a [`ContentBlock`](development/content-types/content-block.md#content-type-fields).

-The Voter Widget is hosted on BallotReady - for 2020 we subscribed to maintain our own instance of the widget, instead of using the shared TMC instance (switch was made on October 13, 2020 from white-labelled to shared)
+The Voter Widget is hosted on BallotReady - for 2020 we subscribed to maintain our own instance of the widget, instead of using the shared TMC instance (switch was made on October 13, 2020 from shared to white-labelled)

 ![Content Block - CivicEngineVoterWidget footerType](../../.gitbook/assets/request-ballot-block.png)